things-library/Traffic-Light/README.md

 A | Automatic - Timings are automatic between 10 and 90 seconds
 M | Manual - Light stays fixed on current state
 F | Flashing - Light flashes at 1hz
+P | Pairing - Pair with another stoplight and coordinate patterns.

 # MQTT Operation